whatsinport

 You might want to give the driver the following list of highlights: Russian Street, Bin Hai Road, Zhongshan Square, Xinghai Square in Liaodong Province (a must see... a whole new modern area.), Tiger Beach and Beida Bridge.
 Make sure you talk to the driver beforehand, to check his language skills.

-Important: If you buy a guide book for the town you are about to visit, make sure it is of the latest edition available.
+Important: If you buy a guide book for the town you are about to visit, make sure it is the latest edition available.
 This as the pace of construction is enormous: what is here today, might not be there tomorrow!

 Make sure the maps in your guide book have "english" as well as "chinese" characters, so you and the cabdriver can communicate by pointing at the map.
-Cabdrivers only speak chinese.
+Cabdrivers only speak Chinese.

 Nearby Places:

-Shopping and Food:
+Shopping and Food

 Every large tourist town has at least one or more shopping malls for westerners.
 Often the only place one can buy larger clothing sizes.
 Although these malls are fun, please be aware that almost everything is fake and that the bargaining is hard.
-The quickest way often is to show with bills in your hand, how much you are willing to pay and than walk on.
+The quickest way often is to show with bills in your hand, how much you are willing to pay and then walk on.
 If they than gesture you back finalize the deal.
 Always stay courteous.

 Restaurants are often found in clusters in certain parts of the city, recognizable by very colorful decorations to attract customers.
-Stroll by and look for restaurants that are patronized by chinese families themselves.
-Most menu's have pictures of the items served.
-Seafood in general is kept alive in large tanks.
+Stroll by and look for restaurants that are patronized by Chinese families themselves.
+Most menus have pictures of the items served.
+Seafood, in general, is kept alive in large tanks.
 Eating out in China is a feast, with very little etiquette, and in general rather noisy.
 Enjoy the fun!
 Only drink bottled water even use that if you have to brush your teeth.
 Use common precautions when eating out.

 Currency: